7AtAri/LFLV/README.md

 * [collections of architectural images](https://guides.lib.umich.edu/c.php?g=282888&p=1885038)  **not useful**

-## Transfer Learning
+## Transfer Learning / Feature Extraction - get embedding from Pre Trained model

-A (state-of-the-art) pretrained neural network will be fine-tuned on the Las Vegas Images.
+A (state-of-the-art) pretrained neural network will be used for architecture classes datasets and on the Las Vegas Images to get embeddings.

 ### Model choice: